The 18 greatest conductors of all time

 -

-Dudamel shot onto the international stage as a bright young thing in the early 2000s.
-He's the music director of both the Simón Bolívar Symphony Orchestra of Venezuela and the Los Angeles Philharmonic.
-He's even conducted penguins on Sesame Street - beat that, Fritz Reiner.
+Dudamel shot onto the international stage in the early 2000s.
+He rose to fame as the music director of the Simón Bolívar Symphony Orchestra of Venezuela before taking on the music director position at the Los Angeles Philharmonic in 2009.

 -